ahmedz35/zargham-test/docs/greenroof.md

   <img width="608" height="800" src="https://github.com/ahmedz35/zargham-test/blob/main/docs/hamproj2.png">
 </p>

 *__Figure 3:__ Sites of planned development in the regions outlined in Figure 2.
-The areas marked by red/orange are specific lots where new condominiums or apartment buildings are being constructed.*
+The areas marked by red/orange are specific lots where new condominiums or apartment buildings are being constructed (City of Hamilton, 2020a; b).*

 ## References
 Bianchini, F. and Hewage, K., 2012.
 Probabilistic social cost-benefit analysis for green roofs: A lifecycle approach.
 Building and Environment, 58, pp.152–162.